mochi-hpc/mochi-doc/docs/source/margo/06_provider.rst

 This macro takes a provider id and an Argobots pool in addition to the parameters of :code:`MARGO_REGISTER`.

-Finally, if the user passed :code:`ALPHA_PROVIDER_IGNORE` to the function, we call :code:`margo_push_finalize_callback` so register a callback that Margo should call when calling :code:`margo_finalize`.
-This callback will destroy the provider.
+Finally, we call :code:`margo_provider_push_finalize_callback` to setup a callback that Margo should call when calling :code:`margo_finalize`.
+This callback will deregister the RPCs and free the provider.

+The :code:`alpha_provider_destroy` function is pretty simple but important to understand.
+In most cases the user will create a provider and leave it running until something calls :code:`margo_finalize`, at which point the provider's finalization callback will be called.
+If the user wants to destroy the provider before Margo is finalized, it is important to tell Margo not to call the provider's finalization callback when :code:`margo_finalize`.
+Hence, we use :code:`margo_provider_pop_finalize_callback`.
+This function takes a Margo instance, and an owner for the callback (here the provider).
+If the provider registered multiple callbacks using :code:`margo_provider_push_finalize_callback`, :code:`margo_provider_pop_finalize_callback` will pop the last one pushed, and should therefore be called as many time as needed to pop all the finalization callbacks corresponding to the provider.

 Using the Alpha client
 ----------------------